cryptoshepherd/bitcoin-node/README.md

 let's bring back txindex parameter to 1 in bitcoin.conf and restart the service.

-NOTE: I have reason to believe that the only config change needed for Electrs was the whitelist= parameter
-      and that I did not need to set the txindex to 0, anyway since our electrs is now fully sync we do not care
+I have reason to believe that the only config change needed for Electrs was the whitelist= parameter and that I did not need to set the txindex to 0, anyway since our electrs is now fully sync we do not care

 '''sh
 $ curl -fsSL https://deb.nodesource.com/setup_17.x | sudo -E bash -